dmacvicar/terraform-provider-libvirt/docs/providers/libvirt/r/domain.html.markdown

   cloud-init won't cause the domain to be recreated, however the change will have effect on the next reboot.

-The following extra argument is provided for CoreOS images:
+The optional `coreos_ignition` block is provided for CoreOS images.
+This block contains the following parameters:

-* `coreos_ignition` - (Optional) This can be set to the name of an existing ignition file or alternatively can be set to the rendered value of a Terraform ignition provider object.
+* `content` - (Required) This can be set to the name of an existing ignition file or alternatively can be set to the rendered value of a Terraform ignition provider object.
+* `generated_ignition_file_dir` - (Optional) If `content` is set to the rendered value of a Terraform ignition provider object you can specify where to locate the resulting ignition file that will be loaded into the CoreOS vm.
+If not set, "/tmp" is used.
+These generated ignition files will be removed when the domain is destroyed.

 An example where a Terraform ignition provider object is used:
 ```